vukrosic/github.io/_posts/2022-12-20-gradient-descent-optimization-intuitive-explanation.md

 What if the function has more inputs, for example **$$x$$** and **$$y$$**, and **$$z$$** as the output?

-To calculate the step direction in this case we need to use a gradient.
+To calculate the step direction in this case we need to use a **gradient**.
 A gradient of a function gives us the direction of the steepest ascent, and if we take the negative, we will get the **steepest descent**.
-This optimization algorithm is called **gradient descent**.
+This optimization algorithm is called > gradient descent.
 Moreover, the length of this direction vector is proportional to the steepness at that point.

 # Gradient Descent